 As a worker, you may have found yourself thinking that you did not work in the best environment.
 Perhaps your coworkers often made rude comments or did not work as hard as they should.
 Maybe your boss often made you feel uncomfortable for one reason or another.
 Whatever the issues, they seemed minor and you overlooked them.

 One day though, you noticed acts of discrimination or another serious violation taking place at work.
 As a result, you filed a complaint with the appropriate department.
-Since then, your supervisors or other members of management have worked to make your job life more difficult.
+Since then, your supervisors or other members of management have worked to

 If you have been subjected to unfair treatment after filing a complaint, it is possible that your managers are retaliating against you.
 In many cases, acts of retaliation are illegal, and you may have reason to take further action if the mistreatment continues.
 Of course, you may feel uncertain about what actions could constitute retaliation.
 Some examples include: